Top 10 cellar bars in Prague

 If you want to feel like a knight in shining armour or a damsel in distress, you might find yourself at home in U Sedmi Švábů.
 Fatten up for the season with frothy pints and hearty dumplings by the fire – winter is coming.

 Despite the fact that Prague is one of the largest beer capitals in Europe, and competition for the perfect ale is fierce, there are other options.
 U Staré Studny is a chic little cellar bar in Prague where wine and cognac take precedence – all by flickering candlelight of course.

 If, however, beer is one of the main reasons you’ve decided to visit this fantastic city, we highly recommend dropping a Google Maps pin on on the Pivovarský Klub and making it one of your definite visits.
-Expect a more casual atmosphere on the upper floor, jam-packed with beer bottles, and a more intimate setting on the lower floor with over 240 different types of beer to choose from.
+Expect a more casual atmosphere on the upper floor, jam-packed with beer bottles, and a more intimate setting on the lower floor with different types of beer to choose from.

 Tucked away beneath historic stone vaults, La Terroir is another elegant bar and restaurant in Prague that prides itself on serving French haute cuisine, without compromising on genuine produce.
 While its modernist cooking will definitely blow you away, its extensive wine list makes sure that you’re suitably warmed up during the bitter cold.

 Kozička actually means ‘little goat’ in Czech, but there’s no agricultural trace in this trendy cellar bar.
 In fact, the lovely Kozička has been a regular on the city’s nightlife scene for a number of years.
 Make your way through the different steam-punk inspired rooms that tend to grow progressively louder and more crowded throughout the night.